sagemath/trac_to_gh/Issue 9693.md

 # Issue 9693: Maxima is printing asinh(1.0) without a leading zero (.8813735870195429) on Solaris 10 x86

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9693

 Original creator: drkirkby